 We pride ourselves on providing the best veterinary care and services for your pets.

 At Manningham Vet Clinic & Cattery, we aim to provide a comprehensive, professional and empathetic low-stress veterinary service.
-Dr Brigida Cornetta and her dedicated veterinary team all have fur-families of their own and understand how precious your pets are.
+Dr Brigida Cornetta, Dr Lan Tran and their dedicated veterinary team all have fur-families of their own and understand how precious your pets are.
 Our Vets are passionate about continuing study above the minimum requirement, so your pet is offered the latest and highest quality care.
-Dr Brigida has specific interests in one-health medicine, animal behaviour and dentistry.
+Our highly experienced Vets have specific interests in one-health medicine, animal behaviour, dentistry, endocrine, neurology, soft tissue surgery, and more.
 Our team also participate in training and education every Friday between 1.30pm and 3.30pm, in which during this time our clinic is closed, however emergency services will be available.